gnat/hyperscript-sublime/README.md

 * No long event chains / christmas trees.
 * Null safe.
 * Saves a ton of code in components.

+### What is the relationship between HTMX and Hyperscript?

 * HTMX and Hyperscript are sibling projects.
 * They are designed to work well together, HTMX for server-interactions and Hyperscript for pure front-end interactions, but neither requires the other.